microsoft/MSIX-Toolkit/Scripts/ModifyPackagePublisher/readme.md

 **NOTE:** The script should be run from within the folder context.
 All the required dependencies are present within the zip file.
 You will need to modify the relative paths to packageeditor and signtool if the script needs to be run from a different context.

-This script will require MakeAppx, PackageEditor and SignTool in the same directory as the script.
+This script will require PackageEditor and SignTool in the same directory as the script.

 ## SYNTAX